Definition

 CarbonPass calculates your emissions and generates a fully compliant CRP in under 20 minutes.
 You can publish it immediately and include the URL in your next NHS bid.

-Yes.
-From April 2024, all NHS contracts require suppliers to have a Carbon Reduction Plan regardless of contract value.
-This applies to NHS trusts, foundation trusts, Integrated Care Boards, and NHS England procurement.
+Not all — your tender pack is the source of truth.
+NHS tender packs commonly ask suppliers for a published Carbon Reduction Plan as part of the submission, across NHS trusts, foundation trusts, Integrated Care Boards, and NHS England procurement.

 A full CRP includes quantified Scope 1, 2 and 3 emissions, reduction targets, and board sign-off.
-A Net Zero Commitment is a lighter-touch declaration used for very small suppliers, confirming commitment to Net Zero by 2050 without requiring full emissions data.
+A Net Zero Commitment is a lighter-touch declaration confirming commitment to net zero by 2050 without requiring full emissions data.
+Your tender pack tells you which is required.

 NHS procurement teams verify that a CRP is published on your website and follows the required structure.
 Increasingly, trusts are also checking that emissions data is current and that reduction targets are credible.